Science-based Agriculture Technology Can Reduce the Harmful Impacts of Drought

 The bad news is that I am not allowed to plant this GMO in Italy because Italian regulators banned it in 2015 from cultivation.
 Many of my fellow farmers in Spain, Portugal and elsewhere see it as an ordinary tool that protects their crops from attack.

-My maize, by contrast, had little defense against the European corn borer—and farmers know from long experience that this pest and its afflictions can reduce yields in a first maize crop by as much as 30 percent and in a second crop by as much as 60 percent.
+My maize, par contre, had little defense against the European corn borer—and farmers know from long experience that this pest and its afflictions can reduce yields in a first maize crop by as much as 30 percent and in a second crop by as much as 60 pour cent.
 Insecticides can help limit the damage, but success with them requires excellent timing, special high-clearance tractors, and additional costs.
 And in July, temperatures are high, and the metabolism of plants and insects is so fast that a few days of delay can make a significant difference in the efficacy of the attempted crop protection process.

 The best solution today —GMO maize that naturally repels pests—is a safe and proven technique.
-What’s more, Bt maize has the power to lower the risk that the corn is contaminated with aflatoxins and other products of fungal disease.
+Quoi de plus, Bt maize has the power to lower the risk that the corn is contaminated with aflatoxins and other products of fungal disease.
 This means that despite their occasional portrayals as radical experiments, GMOs are in fact a key to food safety.

 They are also good for the environment.
-Without GMOs, defending my crops against damage from European corn borers requires me to spray insecticides.
-Since in any case I lose some production, this implies that to produce the same amount of food I have to grow more hectares and doing this I use more energy, fertilizer, pesticides, and water.
+Sans OGM, defending my crops against damage from European corn borers requires me to spray insecticides.
+Since in any case I lose some production, this implies that to produce the same amount of food I have to grow more hectares and doing this I use more energy, engrais, pesticides, et de l'eau.
 In the end I release more greenhouse gases, contributing to climate change—something that worries me, because my farm near the coast of the Adriatic Sea is more than a meter and a half below sea level.

 Today in Italy and across most of Europe, we can’t take advantage of new and old GMOs and a growing list of crop-protection products because law makers paid more attention to the alarmism of ideological activists than the advice of scientists.